Leah1977/LSH_Electricians_MS1/README.md

 **Result**

-The Name field fills out as expected and if left blank a "Fill out this field" will pop up.
+The Name field fills out as expected, and if left blank, a "Fill out this field" will pop up.
 The Email field fills out as expected.
-If an email address is not correctly entered a "Enter an email address" will pop up.
+If an email address is not correctly entered, a "Enter an email address" will pop up.
-The Phone field fills out but if letters are entered a "Enter a number" will pop up.
+The Phone field fills out, but if letters are entered, a "Enter a number" will pop up.
 The message section allows for a description of the job request.
-The date required calendar pops up and the user can select a date as required.
+The date required calendar pops up, and the user can select the date as required.

-The form appears to the left on an ipad.
+The form appears to the left on an iPad.
 It should be centered.

 **Fix**